StackVista/stackstate-docs/configure/security/scopes_in_rbac.md

 '(domain = "Customer1" OR domain = "Customer2") AND (layer = "Infrastructure" AND domain IN ("Customer1", "Customer2"))'
 ```

-Which results in a following view:
+Which results in the following view:

 ![Full view permissions](/.gitbook/assets/v41_allperm.png)